New Monthly Feature!

 How did it go?

 Really well!
 It wasn’t perfect, but I really don’t mind that.
 I didn’t want it to be perfect and my advice to anyone looking to utilise live video is – do not strive for perfection.
 As time went on and more viewers showed up and reactions started to pop through, my nervous ‘wine allergy’ looking rash started to show, which was it was a sign I was starting to over think things!!
 But hey, it was my first time.
 In 12 months time that’s not going to be happening anymore…either that or I’ll be wearing high neck tops and shirts!!

-I could definitely do with slowing down on the next one and because I decided on the Wednesday my first round up would be the Friday of the same week, there’s a couple of things I missed.
-But, as I said.
-It can’t be perfect and I can’t touch upon it all.
+I could definitely do with slowing down on the next one.
+Also, because I decided on the Wednesday my first round up would be the Friday of the same week, there’s a couple of things I missed.
+But, as I said, it can’t be perfect and I can’t touch upon it all.
 That would be impossible, boring and silly of me to try!

 One thing I didn’t mention though was the ability to now broadcast live to your Facebook page via professional recording equipment.
 Hands up – I’d have to pass the code to a tech friend to implement but it is certainly possible to do and is a new feature under ‘videos’ in your publishing tools.
 Why is that important to mention?
 Because it’s moving live streaming away from relying on a mobile phone and a tripod, to giving the ability to stream business events and council meetings (hint hint!) via the professional video equipment your team / event management company will all ready be using!

 There’s a few other lessons I’ve jotted down from the experience of doing it live and from watching the replay, but I won’t go on!
 I did want to mention though that I’m going to have a play with the times of day I stream and where I do it…just so I can get a good feel of what works best, so do stay tuned and Give me a shout if you want to understand in more detail the opportunities for you to use live video on Facebook yourself.